traders/mangocore-client/README.md

     t.run()

-Note that after this function is called, you can't change the event listener functions; for example, you add a handler to `onPing` halfway through trading.
+Note that after this function is called, you can't change the event listener functions; for example, you can't add a handler to `onPing` halfway through trading.